llvm/circt/docs/RationaleFIRRTL.md

 be proved a wire with a private symbol is only read from via its symbol and not written to, for example, the input can forwarded to the output (bypassing the wire) safely.
 If a private symbol is unused, it may be removed.
-Private symbols impose no restriction on output, they only exist to enable non-local effects in the IR.
+Private symbols impose no restriction on output; they only exist to enable non-local effects in the IR.

-Don't touch is implemented as a public symbol on an entity.
-A conservative interpretation of "don't touch", and a common use case, is that the entity is referred to by a testbench in unknown ways.
+"Don't Touch" is implemented as a public symbol on an entity.
+A conservative interpretation of "Don't Touch", and a common use case, is that the entity is referred to by a testbench in unknown ways.
 This implies no transformation which would change observed behavior if the entity was arbitrarily read or written to remotely.
 This further implies the existence of the entity in the output.

-Importantly the existence of a symbol doesn't specify whether something is read-only, write-only, or read-write.
+Importantly, the existence of a symbol doesn't specify whether something is read-only, write-only, or read-write.
 Without analysis, a pass must assume the most conservative case, and in the case of public symbols, must always assume the most conservative case.
 To do better, all uses must be analyzed and